LambSystems/urbanlens/docs/architecture.md

 ### 4.3 Thermal Evidence Layer

-This is a prebuilt advantage and should be treated as stable infrastructure plus an evidence tool.
+The satellite-to-thermal conversion model is prebuilt and should be treated as stable infrastructure plus an evidence tool.

 Responsibilities:

+- convert satellite imagery to thermal representation
-- provide aligned thermal evidence for the region
+- provide the thermal image for UI overlay display
-- expose thermal-derived cues for hotspot proposal
+- expose thermal-derived data for the analysis pipeline
-- return hotspot-specific heat evidence when the orchestrator requests it
+- return hotspot-specific heat evidence when the agent requests it

 The thermal module is not the product.
 It is evidence the agent can choose to consult.

-### 4.4 Candidate Discovery

-This layer proposes 3 to 5 initial hotspots inside an analysis region around the user click.

-Possible techniques:

-- thresholding
-- clustering
-- contour extraction
-- lightweight hotspot scoring

-Its job is to generate candidates, not final conclusions.

-### 4.5 Perception Layer
+### 4.4 Perception Layer

 This layer answers:

 - what object is this hotspot attached to
 - what coarse surface or material might it be

-Outputs should be structured and simple enough for scoring and explanation.
+These are tools the agent calls when it decides it needs object or material evidence to answer the user's question.

 Supported hotspot taxonomy for the MVP: